Detroit Women's Guide to Divorce

 Michigan is an equitable distribution state, which means that while separate property remains separate and continues to belong to each individual after divorce, marital property is subjected to equitable distribution.
 Equitable distribution does not always mean an equal split.
 Instead, divorcing couples must find a just and fair way to divide their marital property.

-At Woodford Sathappan McGee, we will fight to keep what’s important to you.
+At WSM, we will fight to keep what’s important to you.
 We are highly skilled in property division, including high-asset and complex cases.
 We will advocate on your behalf and ensure that your rights are protected.

 Important considerations when determining what a just and fair division of marital property looks like include: